 Aside the tearooms like these, you’re very unlikely to get freshly-prepared loose-leaf tea in Slovakia.
 When you ask for tea in a regular restaurant, they will usually give you a choice of black, green, fruit or herbal tea (one type in each category) in teabags.
 Your teabag will be served with a glass of hot water and sugar, occasionally honey, and you’re supposed to do the brew yourself.

-In mountain resorts like that of The High Tatras, you can treat yourself to a very special Slovak tea that comes with slices of lemon on the side or a shot of rum/vodka in it.
-Don’t confuse it with Tatratea though, which is a strong tea-based liquor made with various herbs, spices and fruit flavours.
+In mountain resorts like those in The High Tatras, you can treat yourself to a very special Slovak tea that comes with slices of lemon on the side or a shot of rum/vodka in it.
+Don’t confuse it with Tatratea though, which is a strong tea-based liquor made with various herbs, spices and fruit extracts.
 It’s a nice pick-me-up after a day’s skiing or walking in what is considered our most beautiful mountains.